he-yang/Excel-to-JSON/docs/usage.md

 # Usage

+This documentation is written for Excel-to-JSON version 1.4.0.0

 Reading [Get Started](getstarted.md) section first is strongly recommended.

     Line break in an Excel cell will be rendered as <br>